hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-flat-selects.md

 Typically database engines support the most important definitions and clauses specified by the SQL Standard and purposedly neglect the more obscure ones; no database engine implements the SQL Standard in its entirety.
 On the flip side, engines implement enhanced *non-standard* features that can be very useful in specific scenarios.
 These extensions should not be seen as a deterioration of the SQL language, but as non-standard *enrichment* of its available features.
 These features that can be very useful for developers in the present, and some of them may become part of the SQL Standard in the future.

 Notwithstanding their benefits, the usage of SQL extensions can limit the possibilities of migrating to a different database engine should the application owner decide to pursue this avenue in the future.

+## Parameters

+All Nitro queries can have parameters that can be directly applied or injected in the query and that can also be used to control the DynamicSQL logic.
+From the application's perspective these parameters become parameters in the DAO method that executes the query.

+For details on the definition and usage of parameters see [Nitro Parameters](./nitro-parameters.md).

 ## Dynamic SQL